owncast/owncast.github.io/content/docs/video.md

 ### Video Passthrough

-{{< alert icon="💡" text="Turning on video passthrough may make your stream unplayable.
+{{< alert icon="💡" text="Turning on video passthrough may make your stream unplayable or unreliable, and is not recommended.
 Read about Video Passthrough before turning it on and learn about the risks involved." >}}

 Owncast has an optional setting to turn off re-encoding of your inbound stream, potentially saving substantial hardware utilization and supporting a higher quality stream with less resources. <span style="color: red;"> **However**, because your video will not be re-encoded it's possible that certain video from certain sources may end up **not being playable at all**</span>.
 This is the risk of enabling this.